Frequently Asked Questions

 Please feel free to ask us for ingredient information about any of our menu items – we are happy to help!
 Keep in mind that our facilities are not Gluten-free as we have other gluten products in the same kitchens.

 We know that your furry friends are part of the family and they are welcome in the outdoor areas of our farm as long as they are friendly and on a leash.
 In accordance with health regulations, no animals (except service dogs) are permitted in the market or on the patio.
 We have some picnic tables away from the main Café Patio where guests are welcome to sit with their pets.

 No. There is no outside food on our farm.
 We have a wide range of options available for both meals and snacks in our Deep Dish Café and Apple Crate Bakery as well as both indoor and outdoor seating options.
 Also we will have to-go lunches available in the market that will be perfect for enjoying anywhere on the farm.

 Of course we make exceptions for those with dietary restrictions who need to bring their own food.

 Please keep in mind that we are not government-funded and we charge no admission, our food & produce sales are what keep our farm in operation.

-Our Farm tours are on weekends in May and June, everyday in July and August and weekends only in September and October.
+Our Farm tours are on weekends in May and June, everyday in July and August and Friday, Saturday and Sunday in September and October.
 Please see our Farm Tours page for all specific the details including times, costs, and more information on the experience.

 Family Harvest Tours are every Tuesday in May, June, September and October.
 Click here for more information.